-(English-American, 1880-1973) was born in Camberwell, South East London, England on October 1, 1880 and received his general education through private instruction and church schools in England.
+Percy Fred Murray (English-American, 1880-1973) was born in Camberwell, South East London, England on October 1, 1880 and received his general education through private instruction and church schools in England.
 His formal art education was through private instruction in London and England.
 His career experience included commercial art for European and American advertising purposes, colored and finished photo portraits in oil and watercolors, sepia, hand-colored gelatin silver prints, as well as copied and reproduced old and faded photographs, ivory miniatures and landscape painting.
-In the summer of 1904, Percy married Rosetta "Rosie" Maude (née Watts, 1885-1963) of Cardiff, South Wales, England in the county of Glamorganshire, Wales and they had one son Sidney O. Murray (Virginian M. [née Garner]) and one daughter Myfanwy R. Murray (Mrs. Warren E. Boone).
-He immigrated to the United States from Liverpool, England on March 14th, 1912 aboard the “S.S.
+In the summer of 1904, Percy married Rosetta "Rosie" Maude (née Watts, 1885-1963) of Cardiff, South Wales, England in the county of Glamorganshire, Wales and they had a son Sidney O. Murray (Virginia M. [née Garner]) and a daughter Myfanwy R. Murray (Mrs. Warren E. Boone).
+Percy immigrated to the United States from Liverpool, England on March 14th, 1912 aboard the “S.S.
 Celtic”.

 Circa the mid 1910’s to 1920’s, Percy was residing at 58 Kermit Avenue in Buffalo while working as a commercial artist and also for the Colegrove Bros.
 Inc. as a photographer, artist and retoucher.
 On September 12, 1918 Percy registered for the WWI draft.
 By 1919, he was residing at 51 North Pearl St. in Buffalo, NY, and eventually settled in Williamsville, NY.
 He continued to work at Colegrove Bros. through the early 1920’s and also published and sold his famous series of artistic hand-colored photographs called the “Murray Prints” during that time.
 He later became a U.S. citizen on March 5, 1925.
 He exhibited in the "Second Annual Exhibition of the Arts Club of Buffalo" in April, 1926 for the paintings "Teasels" and "Pomegranates".
 Circa the mid-late 1920's, Percy and his wife traveled through the western United States while Percy earned a living as a painter and when the going got tough, he boxed to help make ends meet.